 This set of principles has been commissioned by the BFI working in partnership with BAFTA and with the input of leading screen sector industry organisations and Challenge Consultants (specialists in equality, diversity and inclusion training and policy development) and produced in accordance with advice recommended by workplace experts, Acas.

-The following organisations have supported the development and shaping of the set of principles:
+The following organisations have publicly supported the set of principles:

 - BBC Films

 - The Casting Directors’ Guild